microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 3. SQL Prompt makes writing SQL code easier and smarter

 ## VSTS Configuration
-For this demo, we will need a VSTS project with the correct code base and a build and release pipeline.
+For this demo, we will need a VSTS project with the correct code base and a build and release pipeline which compiles and deploys the redgate database project.

 ### Task 1: Create demo project in VSTS and import the code